4 Ways That Women Can Lead Authentically

 In the study, women who demonstrated the greatest authenticity were in touch with what was most important to them and in tune with their instincts:

-Highly authentic women could articulate the choices and trade-offs they’d made about leaving jobs and taking on new ones, balancing work and personal life, having children, getting out of bad work or personal situations, switching careers, managing dual careers, setting financial goals, and a range of other issues.
+- Highly authentic women could articulate the choices and trade-offs they’d made about leaving jobs and taking on new ones, balancing motherhood and leadership, work and personal life, getting out of bad situations, switching careers, managing dual careers, setting financial goals, and a range of other issues.

 What can you do to develop authenticity?
 How can you align your inner and outer selves so your work behavior becomes comfortable and natural?
-Marian Ruderman and Sharon Rogolsky, authors of the white paper Getting Real: How High-Achieving Women Can Lead Authentically, offer 4 steps:
+We recommend these 4 steps:

 A key component of behaving authentically is to understand what you care about most.
 What are your values, likes, and dislikes?
 This might sound simple, but in today’s complex world, determining what’s most important can be difficult.
 Learn sure-fire ways to increase your self-awareness.

 Once you’re clear about your values, likes, and dislikes, you can better see how aligned your behaviors are with your beliefs.
 What have you already given up and need to reclaim, and what are you willing to give up to get what’s most important to you?
 Set goals that are aligned with your values.

 3. Take Action.
 You may or may not make sweeping changes.
 You can begin a change now and make your intentions reality by starting with small steps and gradually align your behaviors with your most important values.
 For example, you might cut back on the number of weekend hours you spend working to improve your personal relationships.
 Although it might seem as if this change would hurt your job performance, your increased sense of well-being might make you a better and more productive leader.